root-project/root/README/ReleaseNotes/v608/index.md

 * New class `TGaxisModLab`: a  TGaxis helper class used to store the modified labels.
 * `TPie` the format parameter set by `SetPercentFormat` was ignored.
   (reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8294))
+* Improvements in the histogram plotting option `TEXT`: In case several histograms are drawn on top ot each other (using option `SAME`), the text can be shifted using `SetBarOffset()`.
+It specifies an offset for the  text position in each cell, in percentage of the bin width.

 ## 3D Graphics Libraries